Cartoon Network (Italy): History

-The channel rebranded again on 29 November 2010 to the CHECK it. era, with the new slogan Ce N'è..
+The channel rebranded again on 29 November 2010, to the CHECK it. era, with the new slogan Ce N'è., uniting it with the original American channel, this coincided with the Italian premiere of Ben 10: Ultimate Alien.

-On 28 November 2016 an HD feed began transmitting exclusively on Sky Italia.
+On 28 November 2016, an HD feed began transmitting exclusively on Sky Italia.

-On 1 June 2018 the channel closed on Mediaset Premium.
+On 1 June 2018, the channel closed on Mediaset Premium.